byui-cse/cse450-course/source/module-02/major.md

 	Alternatively, you could do a single chart where the color is based on cluster label, and the size of the point is based on the feature you think is important to the clustering.

+If you need more hints, you might want to [look at this page](hints.html).

 ## Submission

 This case study has two submissions: